lzim/mtl/README.md

   + mtl.how/sim
 3.  in this Readme.Rmd FILE (part 3): .bibtex file for references; link to public Zotero library for *MTL*
 4. FILE: Learner SEE Guide - Learning objectives and exercises for session 09 .gifs demonstrating major *how to* actions of in session exercises and between session exercises (.html)
-5. FOLDER: Learner cheatsheets for mtl.how/live (Adobe Connect) (with Gifs) (.html)
+5. FOLDER: Learner cheatsheets for mtl.how/sim (with Gifs) (.html)
 6. FILE: Facilitator SAY Guide - Learning objectives and exercises for session 09
 7. FILE: Facilitator pre/post checklist for session 09
-8. FOLDER: Learner (provider) pre/post emails for module's sessions (.html and .md)
+8. FOLDER: Pre/post emails for session 09 (.html and .md)

 #### session 10. *Modeling to Learn* how to use **systems thinking**.